DivineFinesse/CPE322/README.md

 ---
 ## What’s Next?
 1. **Labs and Projects**
     - In upcoming labs, I will use block diagrams and circuit diagrams to break down and represent complex engineering systems.
-  - Key projects include designing a hierarchical system with economic and sustainability considerations and refining it
-   using   a “design, test, and build” approach.
+    - Key projects include designing a hierarchical system with economic and sustainability considerations and refining it using a “design, test, and build” approach.
 2. **Skill Building**
     - Developing expertise in creating Gantt charts and PERT/CPM tools for project planning and task breakdown.
     - Exploring design trade-offs by evaluating performance, features, and costs to balance technical and non-technical requirements.
 3. **Communication and Teamwork**
     - Enhancing my ability to write clear and accurate technical reports.
     - Collaborating within multidisciplinary teams to turn initial ideas into fully realized projects.
 4. **Ethics and Social Responsibility**
     - Considering the social and ethical impacts of engineering designs to ensure responsible and inclusive innovation.
 ---

 ## Skills

-- **Programming Languages:** Python, C++, and Markdown
+- **Programming Languages:** Python, C++, and JavaScript
 - **Technical Skills:**
   - Building and maintaining hardware systems
 - **Soft Skills:** Leadership, teamwork, and customer engagement